-Employment of chiropractors is projected to grow 7 percent over the next ten years, faster than the average for all occupations.
+Employment of chiropractors is projected to grow 4 percent over the next ten years, about as fast as the average for all occupations.
 People across all age groups are increasingly becoming interested in integrative or complementary healthcare as a way to treat pain and improve overall wellness.
 Chiropractic care is appealing to patients because chiropractors use nonsurgical methods of treatment and do not prescribe drugs.

 Chiropractic treatment of the back, neck, limbs, and involved joints has become more accepted as a result of research and changing attitudes about additional approaches to healthcare.
 As a result, chiropractors are increasingly working with other healthcare workers, such as physicians and physical therapists, through referrals and complementary care.